naglic-a/tendermint-sim/README.md

 ```

 ### 3. Monitoring and Visualization
 Once the containers are actively computing consensus, the telemetry server will automatically begin bridging UDP packets.
-Open a modern web browser and navigate to the local presentation layer:
+Open a web browser and navigate to the local presentation layer:

 **http://localhost:8080**